AashaiAvadhani1/iclr-blog-track.github.io/_posts/MLBIGDATA605.md

   “Double descent” occurs after a point of interpolation, which is when the training error decreases and approaches zero while the test error increases.
 The point of interpolation is also the point where the model perfectly fits the dataset.
 This means that as the model complexity increases (or as EMC increases on the x-axis), we start to see the train and test error decrease.
 The figure above shows a Res18 neural network based model trained on different complexity parameters and demonstrates how double descent occurs after the point of interpolation.
 Visually, we can see the direct relationship between model complexity, testing error, and training error.
 As the model increases in complexity, the training error consistently decreases but the test error initially decreases and then increases due to the model being in the “under-parameterized” regime.
 Within the classical regime, deep learning models will typically follow this behavior due to the bias-variance tradeoff.
 However, after the point of interpolation, the training error will continue to approach zero while the test error will experience a second descent after the interpolation threshold.
 As model complexity increases, we see three different states where the model fluctuates in test error, although the training error is consistently decreasing.
 These states relate to the “Deep Double Descent” hypothesis.
 This paper describes three different states for a neural network based training process regime; below are the formal definitions for the three regimes.

-  Under-Parameterized Regime: Given the case where the Effective Model Complexity is smaller than the size of the dataset, then any training procedure that increases the effective model complexity (such as adding more parameters) will decrease the test error.
+  **Under-Parameterized Regime**: Given the case where the Effective Model Complexity is smaller than the size of the dataset, then any training procedure that increases the effective model complexity (such as adding more parameters) will decrease the test error.

-  Over-Parameterized Regime: Given the case where the Effective Model Complexity is greater than the size of the dataset, then any training procedure that increases the effective model complexity (such as adding more parameters) will decrease the test error.
+  **Over-Parameterized Regime**: Given the case where the Effective Model Complexity is greater than the size of the dataset, then any training procedure that increases the effective model complexity (such as adding more parameters) will decrease the test error.

-  Critically Parameterized regime: A set of parameters where the behavior of test error is uncertain since increasing model complexity can result in a decrease or increase in test error.
+  **Critically Parameterized regime**: A set of parameters where the behavior of test error is uncertain since increasing model complexity can result in a decrease or increase in test error.

 ### Experimental Setup